nsfcac/MetricsBuilder/tools/MBConvertor/README.md

 Convert historical data according to the schema and save them into "processed_metrics" database.
 ## Schema
 ### BMC metrics
 Measurement of BMC metrics is followed by Redfish entry point name, e.g. *CPU1_Temp* is get from`/redfish/v1/Chassis/System.Embedded.1/Thermal`, thus *CPU1_Temp* will be saved into measurement `Thermal`.
-Tag keys of BMC metrics are constrained to __Sensor__ and __NodeId__; By indexing these two tags, we can get the only reading value, which is saved into field key __Reading__.
+Tag keys of BMC metrics are constrained to __Label__ and __NodeId__; By indexing these two tags, we can get the only reading value, which is saved into field key __Reading__.

 Dummy data points in `Thermal` measurement:
 ```
 measurement: Thermal
 time: 1583792296
 tags:
-    Sensor: "CPU1Temp"
+    Label: "CPU1Temp"
     NodeId: "101.10.1.1"
 fields:
     Reading: 46.00